saramcel/School_District_Analysis/README.md

    - There are no changes to the analysis by school type.
 The formatting would disguise very small changes because it rounds the numbers.

 ## Summary

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
-1. There were 416 fewer students in the total number of students (see Results 1).
+1. There were 416 fewer students in the total number of students (see Result 1).
-2. There were
+2. The average scores for reading/math and the percent passing for math all decreased slightly, but the percent passing reading did not change (see Result 1).
+3. There were slightly lower scores for Thomas High School readng and math averages and percent passing math, but the percent passing reading increased very slightly. (see Result 2)
+4. Sometimes the output could not show changes--For example, in Result 4, all 9th graders resulted in NaNs.